C++ Priority Queue Top - C++ Programming Tutorial

 1) What does priority_queue::top return in C++?

-In the C++ programming language, the function top returns a reference to an element in the priority queue.
-It will return the highest priority element.
-In the case of using the priority queue as a max-heap, it will return the largest number.
-However, if a custom comparator such as greater is used, it will instead return the smallest number.
+In C++, the top function within a priority queue provides a reference to an element, specifically the one with the highest priority.
+When the priority queue functions as a max-heap, it will retrieve the largest value.
+Conversely, if a custom comparator like greater is implemented, it will fetch the smallest value instead.

-4) Can we modify the value returned by the top function?
+4) Is it possible to alter the value that is returned by the top function?

 5) When is the top function useful?